-I disagree with the young man in this instance, but I agree that some matters are more important than civility.
+I disagree with the young man in this instance, but I certainly some matters are more important than civility.
 Slavery, for example, was such an issue, and genocide would be, too, if I were perpetrating one.
-I hope that we all will limit the percentage of topics on which we are unable to be civil.
+Still, I hope that we all will limit the percentage of topics on which we are unable to be civil.

-Since I began with social media, which can be a stressor, I'll end with a lovely counterexample from Facebook today.
-Governor Sanders and Senator Clarke Tucker were together this morning at a ceremony marking the twentieth anniversary of the dedication of the Little Rock Nine monument on the Capitol grounds.
+Since I began with describing social media negatively, I'll end with a lovely counterexample from Facebook today.
+Governor Sanders and Senator Clarke Tucker were together this morning at a ceremony marking the twentieth anniversary of the dedication of the Little Rock Nine monument on our Capitol's grounds.
 Tucker wrote: "Governor Sanders also spoke, and during her remarks, she recognized me as a fellow Central High graduate.
 She noted that while we don't always agree, we've remained friends and worked together on meaningful change, like passing universal free breakfast for all Arkansas students ...
-This warm gesture from Governor Sanders was a pleasant, and meaningful, surprise."vii
+This warm gesture from Governor Sanders was a pleasant, and meaningful, surprise."

-Let us work together toward a day when our elected officials-and if not them, then at least the rest of us, strive for civility, particularly in vociferous, principled disagreement.
+Let us work together toward a day when our elected officials-and if not them, then at least the rest of us-strive for civility, particularly in vociferous, principled disagreement.
 Then may each of us be called a tzaddik, a righteous person, behaving as Governor Sanders and Senator Tucker did this morning, in the pursuit of justice.